cyapa/react-blog-api/README.md

     Then run `uvicorn main:app --reload` to host the API in local machine.
 The documentation is available on [http://127.0.0.1:8000/docs](http://127.0.0.1:8000/docs)

-2. If you have Docker, run `docker-compose up`
+2. Or if you have Docker, run `docker-compose up`